-According to the Company's assessment, the continued growth in sales and in the scopes of production in this sector is likely to improve the gross profitability of this sector beyond the profitability that exists in the parking sector or in the logistics systems sector, and to bring the gross profit close to the profitability that exists in the product sector.
-There is no certainty regarding the Company's ability to actually improve existing products and to develop new products in the parking solutions sector and, accordingly, to improve the gross profit of this sector12.
+According to the Company's assessment, the continued growth in sales and in the scope of production in this sector is likely to improve the gross profitability of this sector beyond the profitability that exists in the parking sector or in the Logistics Solutions segment, and to bring the gross profit close to the profitability that exists in the Product segment.
+There is no certainty regarding the Company's ability to actually improve existing products and to develop new products in the Parking Solutions sector and, accordingly, to improve the gross profit of this segment13.

-The Company plans to continue its marketing activity and market penetration efforts with respect to automated car parks, with the aim of increasing awareness of the advantages of these parking solutions.
+The Company plans to continue its marketing activity and market penetration efforts with respect to robotic parking facilities, with the aim of increasing awareness of the advantages of these parking solutions.

-In order to leverage and boost the Company's sales in the parking solutions segment, the Company plans to continue directing additional resources to marketing and penetration activities, focusing on specific export markets, with the aim of expanding the scope of its target markets to include operations in this segment, mainly in North America and Israel.13
+In order to leverage and boost the Company's sales in the Parking Solutions segment, the Company plans to continue directing additional resources to marketing and penetration activities, focusing on specific export markets, with the aim of expanding the scope of its target markets to include operations in this segment, mainly in North America and Israel.14

-The information regarding the continued growth in sales and the possibility of improving the Company's gross profit in the parking solutions sector is forward-looking information.
-The facts and the main data which have served as a basis for the information regarding the continued growth in sales are talks at various stages with potential customers in the sector.
-The Company's Assessments for the improvement of the gross profitability are based on preliminary talks with subcontractors regarding the reduction of costs from the change to serial production.
-The main factors that are likely to give rise to the situation whereby this information will not materialize are changes in market requirements and consumer preferences as compared with those which are expressed in the Company's unmediated dealings with the markets, technological feasibility, costs of potential developments, the quantities that will be sold, the purchasing capacity and cost prices with the subcontractors with whom the Company will engage, and also the competition in the sector as set forth in this annual report.
+The information regarding the continued growth in sales a possible improvement in the Company's gross profitability in the Parking Solutions sector is forward-looking information.
+The facts and the main data which served as a basis for the information regarding the continued growth in sales are contacts at various stages with potential customers in the sector.
+The Company's assessments for improved gross profitability are based on preliminary contacts with subcontractors regarding a reduction in costs due to the switch to serial production.
+The main factors that could prevent this information from materializing are changes in market requirements and consumer preferences as compared to those demonstrated in the Company's direct contacts with the markets, technological feasibility, costs of potential developments, the quantities that will be sold, the purchasing capacity and cost prices vis-à-vis the subcontractors with whom the Company will contract, and also the competition in the sector as described in this annual report.

-The Company's actual ability to succeed in developing and bolstering its marketing setup in the parking solutions segment is forward-looking information.
-This information is drawn primarily from analyses of marketing characteristics and attributes of the markets for the Company's services in this segment, conducted periodically by the Company, and on the lengthy, complex selling process of these services, as explained in this report.
+The Company's actual ability to succeed in developing and bolstering its marketing setup in the Parking Solutions segment is forward-looking information.
+The main data serving as a basis for this information are analyses of the marketing characteristics and markets relevant to the Company's services in this segment, conducted periodically by the Company, and the lengthy and complex selling process of these services as described in this report.
 The principal factors that could prevent this information from materializing are the strong competition in this sector, and the need to find distributors and/or possibilities for collaboration with suitable business entities with ability and experience in this field.